Into the Deep Blue – Sailing to A Coruña and Reuniting with Old Friends

 Liam’s Take:

-Next up: exploring A Coruña, revisiting old friendships, and preparing for the next leg of our journey.
-But for now, a beer, a sunset, and the satisfaction of another passage safely completed.
+Next up?
+A proper dive into A Coruña.
+More seafood, old friendships, and prepping for whatever’s next.
+But for now—a beer, a sunset, and the smug satisfaction of another leg safely behind us.

 Until next time,